signorgatto/Music-album-folder-manager/README.md

   <h2>How does it work?</h2>
   <p>
-    It takes all the <code>.flac</code> or <code>.mp3</code> files inside the folder specified in the last line of the code, and creates a folder representing the album of the music.
+    It takes all the <code>.flac</code>, <code>.mp3</code>, <code>.ogg</code> or <code>.wav</code> files inside the folder specified in the last line of the code, and creates a folder representing the album of the music.
     <br>
-    I chose this format for the album folder: <code>ALBUM_ARTIST - ALBUM</code> but you can change it, adding more information such as the year.
+    I chose this format for the album folder: <code>ALBUMARTIST - ALBUM</code> but you can change it, adding more information such as the year.
     <br>
     Here is the <a href="https://mutagen.readthedocs.io/en/latest/">documentation</a> of Mutagen, the library used in the script if you want to know more.
     <br><br>
-    The script will extract from each file in the given path its <code>ALBUM</code> and <code>ALBUM_ARTIST</code> tags.
+    The script will extract from each file in the given path its <code>ALBUM</code> and <code>ALBUMARTIST</code> tags.
 It will then proceed to create a folder with the given format.
     <br>
     If the folder name contains invalid characters, such as <code>(r'<>:"/\|?*')</code> it will ignore the characters during the creation of the folder.
   </p>